-Applicants for advanced standing must show an average grade of \mathcal{C} or better in all college work previously undertaken.
+Applicants for advanced standing must show an average grade of C or better in all college work previously undertaken to qualify for admission to regular status.
 No applicant may disregard his collegiate record and apply for admission with freshman standing.